This Mango Chutney is a simple and delicious spread that’s packed with flavor and is perfect slathered onto just about anything!

 And 2 hours later there I was, having just created the tastiest batch of mango chutney, wondering why in the world I ever bought it for $5 at the grocery.

 So what is mango chutney?
 Well a chutney is “a spicy condiment made of fruits or vegetables with vinegar, spices, and sugar, originating in India”.
-So this is that…with mangoes.
+So this is that…with mangoes!
+It’s a sweet and spiced jelly-like condiment that’s perfect on both sweet and savory dishes.

 Ingredients in Mango Chutney

-Now this south Indian-inspired mango chutney has some important ingredients.
+Now this south Indian-inspired recipe has some important ingredients.
 Let’s talk about them.

 - White Vinegar: It smells terrible, but it does wonders.
 Not only does vinegar provide the acidity to ward off bacterial growth (important for canning), but it adds a touch of sour that balances out the sweet and savory.